JCSDA/jedi-docs/docs/inside/jedi-components/ioda/file-formats.rst

 Note that the HDF5 file type is explicitly specified using the ``obs space.obsdatain.engine.type`` keyword with the value of ``H5File``.

+The current reader is not io pool based, and as a result it does not scale well with the number of MPI tasks.
+To address this issue a new io pool based reader is under development, is available in the develop branches of ioda and ioda-data, and is targeted for the upcoming skylab v9 release.

-Similarly, to write the contents of an ``ObsSpace`` to an HDF5 file at the end of the observation processing pipeline, use the ``obs space.obsdataout.engine`` option:
+To write the contents of an ``ObsSpace`` to an HDF5 file at the end of the observation processing pipeline, use the ``obs space.obsdataout.engine`` option:

 .. code-block:: YAML